-It really doesn’t matter if you are vegan or not, each of these chocolates were beautiful and I would have no hesitation in trying some of Beech’s other ranges – but if you do know a vegan, then don’t let them miss out on chocolate this Easter, especially as they are only £2.99 a box and available from Here.
+It really doesn’t matter if you are vegan or not, each of these chocolates were beautiful and I would have no hesitation in trying some of Beech’s other ranges – but if you do know a vegan, then don’t let them miss out on chocolate this Easter, especially as they are only £1.95 instead of £2.99 a box for a limited time and available from Here.

-You could even match it with a nice Rioja is you really want to.
+You could even match it with a nice Rioja if you really want to.